 Sponsored by the Institute of Judicial Administration (IJA) and New York University School of Law, in cooperation with the Federal Judicial Center's Orientation for New Federal Appellate Judges.

-* NYU School of Law is committed to the availability of quality affordable continuing legal education programs to its alumni community and members of the bar-at-large.
+**NYU Law is committed to the availability of quality affordable continuing legal education programs to its alumni community and members of the bar-at-large.
 Consequently, the fees charged by the School of Law for CLE programs reflect this commitment.
 All financial hardship requests for waived or reduced fees for NYU School of Law-sponsored CLE programs must be made in writing and contain a brief statement (no more than one page) of the economic hardship status and recent employment history (private law firm, not-for-profit, public or government service); and any pertinent financial circumstances that reflect the applicant's financial burden and need.
 All requests made in accordance with these guidelines shall be kept confidential.
 Written requests for relief will be reviewed by the individual CLE event's coordinator and the director of professional skills training.
 Applicants will be informed of a decision in a timely manner in advance of the date on which the program is scheduled.